-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE AC CT OF 1934 For the fiscal year ended December 31, 2 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 ( OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 For the transition period from to Commission File Number: 001-36894 4 SO LAREDGE TECHNOLOGI (Exact name of registrant as specified in its - (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-5338862 (IRS Employer Identification No.) 1 HaMada Street Herziliya Pituach, Israel (Address of Principal Executive Offices) 4673335 (Zip Code) s 972 (9) 957-6620 Registrant's telephone number, including ar securities registered pursuant to Section 12(b) Title of each class Common stock, par value \$0.0001 per share Trading Symbol SEDG Name of each exchange NASDAQ (Global Sect urities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known season ned issuer, as defined in Rule 405 of the Securitie es Act Yes ⊠ No □ Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ uch s Indicate by check mark whether the registrant: (1) has filed all shorter period that the registrant was required to file such reports), ring the preceding 12 months (or for Yes ⊠ No □ hapte Indicate by check mark whether the registrant has submitted eler) during the preceding 12 months (or for such shorter period that ulation S-T (§232.405 of this Yes ⊠ No □ lefini Indicate by check mark whether the registrant is a large acceler tions of "large accelerated filer," "accelerated filer," "smaller repo ⊠ La rge accelerated filer $\ \square$ Accelerated filer ☐ Non-accelerated filer $\square$ Smaller reporting company ☐ Emerging growth company
+\boxtimes ANNUAL REPORT PURSUANT TO SE CTION 13 OR 1 5(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the f iscal year ended December 31, 2020 OR TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) (OF THE SECURITIES EXCHANGE ACT OF For the transi Com tion period fron mission File Nur n to 36894 SOLARED GE TECH NOLO GIES, INC. of registrant as Delaware (State or other jurisdiction of incorporation or organization) 20-5338862 (IRS Employer Identification No.) 1 HaMada Street Herziliya Pituach, Israel (Address of Principal Executive Office es) 4673335 (Zip Code) 0 972 (9) 957 telephone numb tered pursuant t er, includ ing area code 12(b) of the Act: Co Title of each class mmon stock, par value \$0.0001 per share Trading S Name of each exchange on which registered NASDAQ (Global Select Market) Securities register ed pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seas oned issuer , as defined in Rule 405 of the Securities Act Yes 🗵 No 🗆 Indicate by check mark if the registrant is no ot required to file reports pur rsuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ • g 12 months (or f or such sho equired to be filed by Section 13 or 15(d) of the orter period that the registrant was required to file days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrated pursuant to Rule 405 of Regulation S-T (§2) that the registrant was required to submit such 232.405 of this cl lly every Interactive Data File required to be ng the preceding 12 months (or for such shorter Vac 🏻 No. 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or "emerging growth company".
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act (check one): ☑ Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☐ Smaller reporting company ☐ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
 Yes □ No ⊠

-The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant on June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter was approximately \$6,828,285,341 (assuming that the registrant's only affiliates are its officers, directors and non-institutional 10% stockholders) based upon the closing market price on that date of \$138.78 per share as reported on the Nasdaq Global Select Market.
+The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant on June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter was approximately \$ 6,828,285,341 (assuming that the registrant's only affiliates are its officers, directors and non-institutional 10% stockholders) based upon the closing market price on that date of \$138.78 per share as reported on the Nasdaq Global Select Market.